oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 ## Install GraalVM Enterprise

-Getting GraalVM Enterprise installed and ready-to-go should take a few minutes.
 Choose your operating system and proceed to the installation steps for your specific platform:

 * [Linux](installation-linux.md)